TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Application Details

-To apply, use the new Evalbase web app at http://ir.nist.gov/evalbase.
+To apply, use the Evalbase web app at ir.nist.gov/evalbase.
 First you will need to create an account and profile, then you can register a participating organization from the main Evalbase page.
+If you participated in TREC in 2024 or 2025, you can reuse your existing organization, but you still need to register.

 Any questions about conference participation should be sent to the general TREC email address, trec (at) nist.gov.